keras-team/keras/CONTRIBUTING.md

 1. Your bug may already be fixed.
 Make sure to update to the current Keras master branch, as well as the latest Theano/TensorFlow master branch.
 To easily update Theano: `pip install git+git://github.com/Theano/Theano.git --upgrade`

 2. Search for similar issues.
+Make sure to delete `is:open` on the issue search to find solved tickets as well.
 It's possible somebody has encountered this bug already.
 Still having a problem?
 Open an issue on Github to let us know.

 3. Make sure you provide us with useful information about your configuration: what OS are you using?
 What Keras backend are you using?
 Are you running on GPU?
 If so, what is your version of Cuda, of cuDNN?
 What is your GPU?